-Trade receivables are initially recognized at fair value and subsequently at amortized cost less any provision for impairment, calculated using the expected credit loss model as required by IFRS 9.
+Trade receivables are initially recognized at fair value and subsequently at amortized cost less any allowance for impairment losses, calculated using the expected credit loss model as required by IFRS 9.

-In the Consolidated Statement of Income the subsequent recovery of previously provisioned amounts is credited to cost of sales.
+In the Consolidated Statement of Income the subsequent recovery of amounts previously included in an allowance is credited to cost of sales.